-Saxo Markets is the best broker for trading the DAX based on our trading platform matrix
+We currently rank Saxo Markets as the best broker for trading the DAX based on our trading platform matrix.

-Futures contracts are a form of derivative, through which traders can speculate on the future price of a commodity or financial instrument, in this case, the future value of the Dax 40 index.
+DAX Futures contracts are a form of derivative through which traders can speculate on the future price of a commodity or financial instrument, in this case, the future value of the DAX40 index.

 These contracts are traded on a rolling basis and as the front-month contract expires, so another contract is added to the end of the sequence to replace it.

-CMC Markets is the best broker for trading DAX CFDs based on our matrix and scoring system.
+We currently rank CMC Markets as the best broker for trading DAX CFDs based on our matrix and scoring system.

 A CFD on the Dax index works in precisely the same way, CFDs on the Dax are similar to the futures contracts we discussed above, though there are some key distinctions.

 CFD contracts on the DAX trade off-exchange in what is called OTC or Over The Counter trading.
 Such CFD contracts are not settled through a dedicated clearing-house that means the counterparties to a trade are the customer and their CFD provider or broker.